OpenHD/QOpenHD/app/telemetry/README.md

-Code for communicating and storing telemetry data for the OpenHD air unit, OpenHD ground unit and the FC connected to the OHD air unit
+Code for communicating and storing telemetry data for all systems speaking mavlink - in case of OpenHD, those are
+1) The OHD Ground unit
+2) The OHD Air unit
+3) The FC connected to the OHD air unit

+All those systems are reachable via the one connection of QOpenHD to the OHD Ground unit.